Develop Your Health Plan Today

 Nutrition: High Quantity of High-Quality Food

-I come from the Nate Miyaki and Jonathan Bailor mantra of nutrition, which is eating so many high quality foods that you will never want to eat crap.
-I believe that unless you are physique competitor or are shooting for single digit body fat percentage, you should never be hungry.
+I come from the Nate Miyaki and Jonathan Bailor mantra of nutrition, which is eating so many high-quality foods that you will never want to eat crap.
+I believe that unless you are a physique competitor or are shooting for a single-digit body fat percentage, you should never be hungry.

 You can even still enjoy the things you love whether it’s Doritos or your mom’s pecan pie in moderation.
 If you cut the things you enjoy out completely then you will never stay on your nutrition plan…it has to be sustainable!

-Try a 2000 calorie a day diet full of high-quality foods.
+Try a 2000 calorie day diet full of high-quality foods.